 Resultmaker uses the Microsoft SQL Server 2016, 2012 or 2008 to store databases.
-The SQL Server service must be running at all times.
+The SQL Server service must be always running.
 Failing this will lead to a fatal break down of the Resultmaker applications.
 For a more thorough test of the SQL Server periodic queries can be made.
 The response times for the queries should be logged.

-On the PP_OC (OC for ProcessEngine) database this query can be made: SELECT TOP 1 FROM WorkflowInstances.
+On the PP\OC (OC for ProcessEngine) database this query can be made: SELECT TOP 1 \ FROM WorkflowInstances.